webix-hub/docs/data/desktop/material_design.md

 ###Icons

-There are 3 css icon classes:
+There are 3 CSS icon classes:

 - solid_icon
 - action_icon